Point, Segment and Count: A Generalized Framework for Object Counting

 \section{Conclusion}

 In this paper, we introduce \methodname, a generalized framework for few-shot/zero-shot object detection/counting. \methodname follows the spirits: point, segment, and count, which synergizes the advantages of SAM and CLIP.
 It employs a class-agnostic object localization to provide good point prompts for SAM.
-It further leverages CLIP image/text embeddings to identify target objects, with a hierarchical knowledge distillation for enabling discriminative classification.
-Extensive experiments validate the effectiveness of \methodname on both object detection and counting, including FSC-147, large-scale COCO, and LVIS datasets.
+Extensive experiments validate the effectiveness of \methodname on both object detection/counting, including FSC-147, large-scale COCO, and LVIS datasets.
 In the future, we will explore how to achieve fine-grained object counting inspired by current great success in multi-modal LLM.

+{ \textbf{Acknowledgement}\quad This work was supported in part by STI2030-Major Projects (No.~2021ZD0200204), National Natural Science Foundation of China (Nos.~62176059 and 62101136), Shanghai Municipal Science and Technology Major Project (No.~2018SHZDZX01) and ZJLab, and Shanghai Center for Brain Science and Brain-inspired Technology.}

 { }

 \maketitlesupplementary